v-morello/clfd/README.md

 ## Python version

-The core of ``clfd`` is fully compatible with both python 2.7 and python 3, but note that the python bindings of [PSRCHIVE](http://psrchive.sourceforge.net/) work only with python <= 2.7 on most systems.
+The core of ``clfd`` is fully compatible with both python 2.7 and python 3, but you will have to use whichever python version that your [PSRCHIVE](http://psrchive.sourceforge.net/) python bindings require.
+Recent (2019+) installations of psrchive may require python3, while older ones are only compatible with python2.
 Keep that in mind if you are planning to install ``clfd`` in a virtual environment with [conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) or any similar alternative.

 ## Dependencies

 Strict dependencies:

 - ``numpy``
 - ``pandas``

 Optional but recommended:

 - ``pytables``: to save and load cleaning reports in HDF5 format
 - ``matplotlib``: to plot cleaning reports in particular